mfaani/mfaani/content/posts/interviewing/arrays/asteroids-collision/index.md

 - Total: `O(n)`
 - NOTE1: The maximum number of collisions is `O(n - 1)`.
 As a result we won't ever end up traversing the whole array each time.
 Because of that, the total is `O(n)`.
 - NOTE2: `remove(at: Int)` time complexity depends on the index.
 - NOTE3: With the leetcode test cases, solution two had only slightly better results.
 However when I tested things in Xcode with a much larger dataset, solution one errored out due to stack overflow.
 Solution two worked just fine.
-My point is Leetcode test samples can mess up your timings and make you think your solutinos haven't improved.
+My point is Leetcode test samples can mess up your timings and give you the wrong impression about the timings of your solutions.

 ### Space Complexity
 Stack creation: `O(n)`